 You have to control Google Chromecast from your phone or tablet, so it's a different proposition from most of the streamers here.
 But it does what it does very well indeed.

 This box of tricks offers the typically slick experience we've come to expect from Apple.
 Voice controls come courtesy of Siri - Apple's personal assistant - while 4K and HDR are all part and parcel of the package.
 There's plenty to watch too, thanks to Apple's extensive catalogue of 4K and HDR content.

 And with the arrival of the Apple TV+ streaming service that's only got better.
 Netflix, iPlayer and Amazon Prime Video are offered with Now TV and All 4 both present now too.
 It's not cheap - it's positively exorbitant compared to some on this list - but if you're happy with life in the Apple ecosystem and you can afford it, it's money well spent for the home streaming enthusiast.

 Read the full review: Apple TV 4K

-Read the full review: Amazon Fire TV Stick with Alexa
+Read the full review: Amazon Fire TV Stick (3rd Generation)

 Roku might not be as well known in some parts, but it's a big global player in the streaming market and this device is a solid bet.
 It's affordable, boasts 4K and HDR (albeit limited formats for the latter) and doesn't need mains power to run.
 Because Roku doesn't make its own shows, there's no hard sell as to what to watch, as there is with Amazon devices, and all the major streaming services are supported, including Now TV (which you won't find on an Amazon device).